ajazam/wordcount2/README.md

 Distributed word count using akka and java
 Tradeoffs
   * one master, multiple workers.
-  * Master not fault tolerant, graceful recovery from worker failure.
+  * Master not fault tolerant, but graceful recovery from worker failure has been implemented
   * Words read from XML file.
   * Final result will shown in the console / website (time permitting).